 A state-owned, crushed-stone hiking/biking trail built on a former railroad bed.
 The trail runs north six miles to the Lincoln/Oneida County line on the south side of Lake Nakomis.
 The trail is a scenic walk, offering much wildlife.

 12. Kimberly Clark State Wildlife Area

-Web site: WDNR Kimberly Clark State Wildlife Area
+Read more on the WDNR Kimberly Clark State Wildlife Area.

 This 300-acre site contains Lake Evelyn, a soft-water seepage lake surrounded by wetlands and gently rolling forested uplands of white and red pine, and aspen.
 The 55-acre lake has an undeveloped shoreline and wilderness character perfect for birding.
 It forms the headwaters of Evelyn Creek, a tributary of the Turtle River.
 A floating leatherleaf bog rings the lake on the north, while the southwestern portion contains a conifer swamp.

 Read more on the WDNR Lake Evelyn State Natural Area.